 Being a Christian isn’t about obeying Jesus sometimes, in some places, at minimal cost, to do some things.
 Jesus did not come to be serves but to serve, paying the ultimate cost to save us.
 At all times, he did exactly as his Father desired, at all times, in all places, at all costs.
-In the same way, we’re asked to give up everything to follow and serve Him anytime, anywhere, at any cost, to do anything.
+In the same way, we’re asked to give up everything to follow and serve him anytime, anywhere, at any cost, to do anything.

 Here’s another word: Adoption.
 How do you feel about that word?
 For most people it evokes images of belonging and acceptance.
 We picture a child finally finding a home and being loved unconditionally, once again able to hope for the future.

-Surrender isn’t just about giving up everything; it’s about leaving behind what is unnecessary or harmful to gain what’s most valuable.
+Surrender isn’t about giving up everything; it’s about leaving behind what is unnecessary or harmful to gain what’s most valuable.
 Topping the list of benefits is adoption and a brand new life of purpose and meaning in God’s family.
-Jesus said,

-Imagine a person receiving a check for $1,000,000 and then placing the huge cardboard check on the mantle above their fireplace just to look at.
-Everyday they pass by and admire it, and when company is coming over, it even gets a good dusting.
+Imagine a person receiving a check for $1,000,000 and then placing it on the mantle above their fireplace just to look at it.
+Every day, they pass by and admire it; and when company is coming over, it even gets a good dusting.
 But they miss out on so much because they never actually take it to the bank and deposit it.
 When we stop short of committing our whole life to Jesus, we never experience the wonderful benefits of being intimate friends with Jesus.

 Where are you at with Jesus today?
-If you find yourself just being acquaintances with Jesus, make the choice today to discover what it’s like to be His fully committed friend.
-Don’t wait until you clean yourself up first.
+If you find yourself just being acquaintances with Jesus, make the choice today to discover what it’s like to be his fully committed friend.
+Don’t try to clean yourself up first.
 It’s his job to forgive you and purify you of all your sins (1 John 1.9).
 But he does expect you to receive him as your King, and that means deciding to entrust your whole life to him.